-4.5 String
+4.4 String

-Table 4 presents the execution times for String.
-Figure 12 presents the corresponding speedup curves.
+Table 3 presents the execution times for String.
 The performance for the No Replication version peaks at 16 processors, then rapidly falls off.
 The Adaptive Replication and Full Replication versions, on the other hand, perform well for all numbers of processors.
-The time breakdowns in Figure 13 show that the No Replication version suffers from a serious synchronization bottleneck at 24 processors.
+The time breakdowns in Figure 10 show that the No Replication version suffers from a serious synchronization bottleneck at 24 processors.
 Replication completely eliminates this bottleneck, at the cost of a modest amount of replication overhead.
 The end result is that, with replication, the computation performs very well for all numbers of processors.
-The peak memory usage graphs in Figure 14 show that both the Adaptive Replication and Full Replication versions significantly increase the memory usage - both versions completely replicate a large object.
+The peak memory usage graphs in Figure 11 show that both the Adaptive Replication and Full Replication versions significantly increase the memory usage - both versions completely replicate a large object.
 The overall memory usage is still acceptable, however.